amirhossein-yousefi/speech2text-intensity-regression-wav2vec/README.md

 python app/gradio_app.py --model wav2vec2 --checkpoint outputs/wav2vec2_base_mtl
 ```

+### 6) Deploy to Amazon SageMaker

+This project includes a production-style deployment flow using **Amazon SageMaker** with Hugging Face DLCs.
+You can package your trained checkpoint, deploy it as a serverless or real-time endpoint, and invoke it with audio files.
+find more info and about how to deploy the model in sagemaker  [here](sagemaker).

 ## Notes
 - **Intensity loss weight** is controlled by `--lambda_intensity`.
 Set `0.0` to disable.